BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

   * Other users can estimate the minimum height range within which the asset can be safely used.
 This helps determine whether the asset was subject to reorgs in the past or could be tampered with in the future.

 {% hint style="info" %}
 Locking funds for asset creation is necessary to prevent spamming in the system.
 If there are too many assets, it can cause the Nodes to become heavier and can also reduce the effectiveness of the asset surjection proof due to a limited anonymity set.
-Although a significant amount of funds need to be locked, this design should not be an issue for users who are experimenting with assets as they will receive their funds back upon completion.&#x20;
+Although a significant amount of funds need to be locked, this design should not be an issue for users who are experimenting with assets as they will receive their funds back upon completion.

 However, for organizations selling assets to users, it is unclear if they will ever be able to burn their assets back, as they must first own all of their assets.
 Despite this, the risk seems justified.
 {% endhint %}